Morgan Griffith: Environment

+Upon taking office in 2011, Griffith supported significant funding cuts for the Environmental Protection Agency (EPA).
+Griffith suggested that "many scientists do not even believe" in anthropogenic climate change.
+In a congressional hearing on climate change, Griffith told scientists that they should consider the possibility that the Vikings and the ancient peoples of Mesopotamia were successful because of global warming.
+He further suggested that the melting of the ice caps on Mars disproved the theory that humans were responsible for climate change on Earth.
+Griffith introduced an amendment to a spending bill that would have prohibited EPA regulation of surface coal mining operations, and the EPA Regulatory Relief Act, which would have blocked federal regulations on boilers.

 In 2017, Griffith voted to nullify the Stream Protection Rule, which included improvements in the protection of water supplies, water quality, streams, fish and other wildlife that can be negatively affected by surface coal mining.
 The same year, he joined other members of the House of Representatives in passing an amendment to H.R.
 3354, which undermined the Environmental Protection Agency’s ability to enforce environmental standards in the Chesapeake Bay watershed, which covers six states and the District of Columbia.

 Griffith is a proponent of "an 'all of the above' energy strategy" that utilizes both fossil fuel and renewable energy sources.
 In 2011, he joined other GOP members in urging Interior Secretary Ken Salazar to reconsider the ban on offshore drilling off Virginia's coast.

 Gun rights

 Griffith voted in favor of several bills to reduce restrictions on gun ownership, including a bill to allow concealed weapons in vehicles without a permit and to allow concealed weapons permit holders to carry their firearms in restaurants and bars.
 He also voted to prohibit consumption of alcohol while in possession of a concealed weapon.
 In 2004 Griffith voted to prohibit carrying firearms or ammunition in non-secure areas of airport terminals, including baggage claim areas.